pulsarf/waterfall/README.md

   May break some websites same as OOB module does.
   Useful for cases when deep packet inspection tool looks for OOB data.

+--synack - Wraps each packet into fake SYN and ACK.
+  Those packets will be automatically dropped by server.
+  But the DPI will process them as normal.
+  As the result, it will trick DPI about client and server roles.
+  Effective to use with disorder and fake.

 --split [Offset] - Applies TCP stream segmentation --disorder [Offset] - Applies TCP stream segmentation, corrupts first part --disorder_ttlc [Offset] - Applies TCP stream segmentation, corrupts first part by changing it's TTL/Hop-by-hop value